 This PC is meant for true fans of strategy games, and we say that because it has the best processor out of all the PCs on this list – the Intel Core i7 9700F.

-It does have one small downside, given that it cannot be overclocked, but with such a powerful processor, you won’t really need to.
+It does have one small flaw – it can’t be overclocked, but with such a powerful processor, you won’t really need to.

-Moving on, the Element 9260 is equipped with 16 GB of DDR4 RAM, and both a 240 GB SSD and a 1 TB HDD, which is super cool.
+Moving on, the Element 9260 is equipped with 16 GB of DDR4 RAM, and both a 240 GB SSD and a 1 TB HDD, which is great.
 Not to mention that it also comes with a pre-installed Windows 10 and a wired keyboard and mouse.

 Last but not least, it looks absolutely gorgeous with its four stylish RGB fans and transparent front and side panels that will show off all of its amazing components.